Ashah2013/Hello_World-App-with-added-BootstrapCDN/README.md

-Very basic web app using Django to showcase the use of boostrapCDN.
+Very basic web app to Showcase the use of boostrapCDN using Django.